 Having a slide makes the inside of the Toaster feel so much bigger.
 It extends the space outward by about 4 feet deep by 6 feet wide.

 We added indirect lighting (purchased from Ikea) above the valances and the replaced the previous stark lighting.

 The slide is the coldest space inside the Toaster.
-Even though we added new insulation inside all the walls, it’s obviously colder sitting on the couch on chilly days.
-Perhaps it’s the windows on all three sides that let in cold air.
+Even though we added new insulation inside the main slide wall (but didn’t on the two side walls because we didn’t have to take them apart to fix anything), it’s obviously colder sitting on the couch on chilly days.

 The slide is the part of the RV that we have the most trouble with since living in the rig.
 When we ripped out the carpeting inside the Toaster and replaced it with hardwood, we had to figure out what to do with the bottom of the slide so that when it was brought inside the RV, it wasn’t sliding wood on wood.
 Initially we had glued and stapled a piece of residential rug to the bottom of the slide.
 Six months in we learned that was causing too much friction and making the slide come inside the RV crooked along with shearing the pin in the slide mechanism.
 That meant the metal pin had to be replaced every time we used the slide.
 We replaced the fuzzy carpet with a thin piece of outdoor carpet and sprayed Liquid Rollers on it to make it slide easier.
 That fixed the problem.
 Until recently.
 Our drive to and in Yukon has been hard on the slide, with the loose gravel, bumpy, and pothole-filled roads.
 We’re once again having problems with it.
 The causes of these problems are still up in the air.
 But having an older RV (2001) means the mechanical parts that operate the slide have seen a lot of wear and tear.
 Perhaps it’s starting to fail?
 I really hope not because fixing that would be a pain in the butt.
 (As of 2017, the pin hasn’t been shearing.)